 Current Research & Community Engagement:

-Working at the intersection of sustainability and equity, my current research, projects, and community work falls into the following themes:
+Working at the intersection of sustainability and equity, my research, projects, and community work falls into the following themes:

 Indigenous water governance & co-governance: